nooqta/console-commands/README.md

 - Export (Expose a set of data for public use)
 - Other (Open an issue with an idea you think might be useful)

 The idea started from playing around on our website in order to make some functions available from the console.
-Open console and type help [https://noqta.tn](demo)
+Open console and type help here https://noqta.tn